Symmetry Exploits for Bayesian Cubature Methods: Background

 \subsection{Standard Bayesian Cubature}

-In this section we present explicit formulae for the Bayesian cubature method in the case where the prior model (Eqn.\ \ref{eq: prior stochastic process}) is a Gaussian random field.
-To simplify the notation, Secs.\ \ref{sec:background} and \ref{sec:bsc-fss} assume that the integrand has scalar output (i.e. $D = 1$); this is then extended to vector-valued output in Sec.\ \ref{subsec: vvbc}.
+In this section we present explicit formulae for the Bayesian cubature method in the case where the prior model~\eqref{eq: prior stochastic process} is a Gaussian random field.
+To simplify the notation, Sections~\ref{sec:background} and~\ref{sec:bsc-fss} assume that the integrand has scalar output (i.e. $D = 1$); this is then extended to vector-valued output in Section~\ref{subsec: vvbc}.

 To reduce the notational overhead, in what follows the $\omega \in \Omega$ argument is left implicit.
 Thus we consider $f(\b{x})$ to be a scalar-valued random variable for each $\b{x} \in M$.
 In particular, in this paper we focus on stochastic processes that are Gaussian, meaning that there exists a \emph{mean function} $m : M \rightarrow \mathbb{R}$ and a symmetric positive definite \emph{covariance function} (or \emph{kernel}) $k : M \times M \rightarrow \mathbb{R}$ such that $[f(\b{x}_1), \ldots, f(\b{x}_N)]^\T \in \mathbb{R}^N$ has the multivariate Gaussian distribution